Generic Name: cobicistat and darunavir (koe BIK i stat and dar UE na vir)

 Prezcobix contains a combination of darunavir and cobicistat.
-Darunavir is a protease inhibitor antiviral medication that prevents human immunodeficiency virus (HIV) cells from multiplying in your body.
+Darunavir is an antiviral medicine that prevents human immunodeficiency virus (HIV) from multiplying in your body.
 Cobicistat reduces the action of enzymes in your liver that break down certain antiviral medicines.
 This allows the antiviral medicines to be used more safely and effectively at lower doses.

 Prezcobix is a combination medicine given together with other antiviral medicines to treat human immunodeficiency virus (HIV) in adults, the virus that can cause acquired immunodeficiency syndrome (AIDS).

 Prezcobix is not a cure for HIV or AIDS.

 Serious drug interactions can occur when certain medicines are used together with Prezcobix.
 Tell each of your healthcare providers about all medicines you use now, and any medicine you start or stop using.

 Call your doctor at once if you have signs of a serious side effect - upper stomach pain, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes), little or no urinating, swelling in your feet or ankles, feeling tired or short of breath, fever, swelling in your face or tongue, skin pain, or a skin rash that spreads and causes blistering and peeling.

 Before taking this medicine